Climate, Industry and Technology Department

 Through work on framework conditions the department shall contribute to value creation and competitiveness by strengthening innovation, promoting development of competence and internationalisation of the energy industry.
 The department aims to strengthen co-operation between the various actors in the sector.

-The department contains four sections
+The department contains five sections:

 - Research and technology (FOT)